 About the author

 Erica is a freelance writer with degrees in journalism and fine art.
-She’s currently working on her first book with Professor Stephen Lawrie, ‘The Beginner’s Guide to Sanity’, a self-help book for people with psychosis.
+In March 2020 she published her first book, written with Professor Stephen Lawrie, ‘The Beginner’s Guide to Sanity’, a self-help guide for people with psychosis.
 As well as writing, she delivers keynotes on living with psychosis around the UK.